japgolly/scalajs-react/doc/MODULES.md

 # Reference

+These are all the modules meant for end-user selection.

 | Name                       | Description |
 |----------------------------|-------------|
 | `callback`                 | Lightweight but powerful effects classes:<br> `AsyncCallback`, `Callback(To)`, `CallbackOption` |